hkdb/sysconfig/README.md

 ### DETAILS

-The install script determines the OS automatically and installs the following:
+The install scripts determine the OS automatically and installs the following:
-   - powerline (to beautify your terminal with my custom colors)
+   - powerline (to beautify your terminal with custom colors)
    - vim configurations (monokai theme, line numbers, nerdtree, Go/Python plugins, custom shortcuts, etc)
    - mdv (a small python program that lets you preview markdown files in the terminal)
-   - tilix (a terminal emulator with custom defined layout) - DESKTOP ONLY
+   - tilix (a terminal emulator with custom predefined layouts) - DESKTOP ONLY
    - custom bash aliases

 ### OS SUPPORT